 Of course you do not have to use an iron skillet, but it is what I use.
 If you do not melt the butter in the baking dish you will have to grease the baking dish.
 Experiment with different vegetables.

-Our sheep have been sheared and we have fleeces for sale.
+We always have fleeces for sale.
 This is unwashed wool from Gulf Coast Native Sheep.
 It came straight off the sheep, into the bag.
 There will be vegetative matter in the wool.
 The sheep were not coated and they browsed in the woods at times.
 These sheep do not have facial or belly wool.
 The fleeces weigh between 1 pounds and 4 pounds each and we have 15 still available.
 Fiber lengths vary.
 The price is $10 per pound.
-I will have some with me at the Eastside Farmers Market in Houston each second and fourth Saturday starting again in October.
-Please contact me if you are interested in seeing them before that.
+I will have some with me at the Urban Harvest Farmers Market in Houston each Saturday.
 I would prefer not to ship.
 I want spinners and felters to see the wool before purchasing it, because I do not know much about wool, just sheep.
 All wool is from our flock here in Hempstead, Texas.

 We will be teaching a backyard aquaponics workshop at the farm on Sunday, October 22 from 2:00 until 4:00.
 We will discuss the biology, various systems, possible fish and other aquatic life, organic feed options, pumps, stocking rates and growing beds.
 We will talk about the types of plants that do best, the nutritional information of aquaponic fish and vegetables, types of media for the beds, and what you are eating when you buy grocery store fish.
 This class is for the backyard aquaponic operator and we will go through the construction of a simple, inexpensive system.
 We will put together an IBC system, a simple to build system that will cost around $250 and can yield 50 pounds of fish annually and lots of vegetables on a 4′ x 8′ footprint in a garage or backyard.
 Workshops begin at 2:00 in the afternoon and will last until about 4:00.
 The cost is $45 per person. sign up for class or contact me by email.
 You will have the opportunity to purchase an IBC system, tilapia fingerlings and plants.
 Classes are limited to ten people.
 The class is outdoors.